 For anyone over the age of 10, the First Time Package is a great option since it includes a lift ticket to a designated beginner area, rental equipment and a group lesson with Mt.
 Rose’s professional staff.
 Flight Plans are also available, with 2- and 3-day ski and snowboard plans for those who want to continue to practice and hone their skills.
 For the little ones, there are group lessons specially tailored for kids ages 4 to 9 that include a lift ticket, lesson, rental gear and a helmet.

 With full and half-day lesson packages for both adults and children, Tahoe Donner is a great place to learn to ski or snowboard.
-Their lesson packages include a full-day lift ticket, 1.75-hour lesson and equipment rental, including a helmet.
+Their lesson packages include a lift ticket, lessons ranging from 1.75 to 5 1/2 hours and equipment rental, including a helmet.
 For those with their own equipment, they offer a discounted lesson-only price.
 The full-day children’s lessons also include lunch, a great value for parents.

 And with daily ski shuttles from several Incline Village locations, getting to the resort is easy whether you’re staying at the lake or in Reno.

-Learn to ski or snowboard at Alpine Meadows for only $119 when you reserve in advance.
-This offer is good any day in January 2019 and Monday-Friday through March 30, 2019 and includes your beginner lift ticket, rental equipment and a 2.25-hour lesson.
+Learn to ski or snowboard at Alpine Meadows for only $129 when you reserve in advance.
+This offer is good daily for morning or afternoon sessions, and includes your beginner lift ticket, rental equipment and a 2.25-hour lesson.

 Group and private lessons are also available at Squaw Valley | Alpine Meadows for first-timers to advanced skiers and riders, as well as options for family groups and adaptive instruction for all abilities.

-As part the of Squaw Kids and Alpine Kids programs, young skiers and snowboarders who take five group lessons will receive a sixth lesson for free.
-Adults who take two group lessons at either Squaw Valley or Alpine Meadows during the 2018-19 season, you can redeem a third lesson for free.
+As part of the Squaw Kids and Alpine Kids programs, young skiers and snowboarders who take five group lessons will receive a sixth lesson for free.
+Adults who take two group lessons at either Squaw Valley or Alpine Meadows during the 2019-20 season can redeem a third lesson for free.